-Feeding hummingbirds can be a great joy, but when those feeders start getting sticky, dripping and leaking, problems can develop for both birds and birders.
+Feeding hummingbirds can be a great joy, but when those feeders start getting sticky, dripping, and leaking, problems can develop for both birds and birders.
 Fortunately, it is possible to minimize hummingbird feeder leaks, and with a few steps, leaks and drips can even be eliminated.

 The Problems With Leaks

 - Waste: When a feeder leaks, the nectar is wasted because birds will not drink it off the ground.
-This means feeders will need to be refilled more frequently, requiring more labor and expense.
+This means feeders need to be refilled more frequently, requiring more labor and expense.
 If a feeder leaks heavily, visiting hummingbirds may not have any nectar left to drink before it can be refilled.
 If the food source is that unreliable, the hummingbirds may not return.

 - Stains: As nectar drips on a patio or deck, it can create stubborn stains that can be difficult to remove.
-If the feeder is dripping over grass or plants, it can harm those plants and upset the soil chemistry, causing an unattractive blemish in a hummingbird garden.
+If the feeder is dripping over grass or plants, it can harm those plants and upset the soil chemistry, causing an unattractive blemish in a lawn or hummingbird garden.

 - Stickiness: As the water evaporates from nectar, a thick, sticky syrup is left behind.
 That sticky mess can inadvertently coat birds' feathers, creating plumage problems that can cause flight difficulties.
 The stickiness can also cause feeder damage or blockages if it is allowed to build up.

-Because of these problems, it is best if backyard birders take proactive steps to stop hummingbird feeders from leaking.
+Because of these problems, it is best if birders take proactive steps to stop hummingbird feeders from leaking.

 Minimizing Leaks and Drips